gorodetsky-umich/mdss/README.md

 # simulateTestCases

 `simulateTestCases` is a Python package designed for running a series of ADflow simulations using mphys and OpenMDAO.
-This package provides streamlined functions to automate simulation test cases, making it ideal for users working on computational fluid dynamics (CFD) applications.
+This package provides streamlined functions to automate simulation test cases.

 ## Features

 - Simplifies running multiple simulation cases with ADflow.
-- Integrates with mphys and OpenMDAO for optimization and workflow management.
+- Integrates with mphys and OpenMDAO and provides a framework for data management.
 - Supports analysis and post-processing of simulation results.

 ## Installation